Quitting Smoking With Complementary Health Approaches: What You Need To Know

 Some people try complementary health approaches to help them kick the smoking habit.
 There isn’t as much evidence to support the use of these approaches as there is for counseling and medication, but research suggests that some may be helpful as options or additions to proven quit-smoking therapies.

-Can mind and body practices help people quit smoking?
+Can psychological and/or physical approaches help people quit smoking?

 Are complementary health approaches for quitting smoking safe?

-- The mind and body practices discussed on this page are generally considered safe for healthy people when they’re performed appropriately.
-If you have any health problems, talk with both your health care provider and the complementary health practitioner/instructor before starting to use a mind and body practice.
+- The psychological and/or physical approaches discussed on this page are generally considered safe for healthy people when they’re performed appropriately.
+If you have any health problems, talk with both your health care provider and the complementary health practitioner/instructor before starting to use these approaches.

 - If you’re considering a dietary supplement, remember that “natural” does not necessarily mean “safe.”
 Some supplements may have side effects, and some may interact with drugs or other supplements.
 In particular, St. John’s wort has been shown to interact with many medications, and these interactions can have serious consequences.